crazy-max/nodejs-portable/README.md

 ### Config file `nodejs-portable.conf`

 * `customPaths` : Array of custom paths that will be placed in the PATH environment variable.

-> All paths can be a relative path from `nodejs-portable.exe`.
+* `immediateMode`: Set this to `true` if you want to use node.js shell immediately.

-* `immediateMode`:  An option you can change into `true` to skip some process, and use node.js immediately.
+> All paths can be relative to `nodejs-portable.exe`.

-> When exception happened, you can look into `nodejs-portable.log` for further information.
+> If an exception happened, take a look into `nodejs-portable.log` for further information.

 ## Building